 The objective of this course is to learn how to analyze, gather and work with mordern quantitative social science data.
 Increasingly, social data that capture how people behave and interact with each other, is available online in new, challenging forms and formats.This opens up the possibility of gathering large amounts of interesting data, to investigate existing theories and new phenomena, provided that the analyst has sufficient computer literacy while at the same time being aware of the promises and pitfalls of working with various types of data.

-In addition to core computational concepts, the class exercises will focus on the following topics
+In addition to core computational concepts, the class exercises will focus on tools and methods for the following topics:

 1. Gathering data: Learning how to collect and scrape data from websites as well as working with APIs.

 2. Data manipulation tools: Learning how to go from unstructured data to a dataset ready for analysis.
 This includes to import, preprocess, transform and merge data from various sources.

 3. Visualization tools: Learning best practices for visualizing data in different steps of a data analysis.
 Participants will learn how to visualize raw data as well as effective tools for communicating results from statistical models for broader audiences.

 4. Prediction tools: Covering key implementations of statistical learning algorithms and participants will learn how to apply and interpret these models in practice.

 After completing the course the student is expected to be able to:

 - Understand use cases for different kinds of data (survey, webbased, experimental, administrative, etc.) to answer various questions in the social sciences.

 - Account for benefits and challenges of working with different kinds of social data.